A once-common wipe

 - The Berenstain Bears theme songs:

-- Used in 1985, where a bear in purple overalls walks into the screen.
+- Used in 1985, where a random bear in purple overalls walks into the screen.

-- And the theme song in 2003, where Papa Bear is riding a unicycle, but runs into the screen.
+- And the theme song in 2003, where Papa Bear is riding a unicycle, but runs into the screen, filling it with his entire face.

 - The Adventures of Jimmy Neutron: Boy Genius: